immauss/openvas/Readme.md

 - - - -
 ### 27 April 2021 ###
 ***New GVM version !!***
 - OK ...
-It`s here!!
+I's here!!
 21.04.
 It has some tweaks and fixes.
 But the biggest change that I see is that it seems to be performing much better with postgresql 12.
 This is good news.
 I have it working but I have NOT made it the latest yet.
 The current tag is 21.04-beta.
 It is currently not tested with upgrading a current DB.
-I`ve only tested with a fresh start.
+I've only tested with a fresh start.
 If you choose to test, please drop me not and PLEASE open an issue if you find a problem with it.

 -Scott